TCS London Marathon 2026

 Registration fee: £75

-Please note: Filling out this form does not guarantee your place.
-If we review the applications and you are unsuccessful, we will try and find other opportunities for you to get involved in a running fundraiser for SARSAS, or prioritise your application for 2027.
+Please note: Applying to run for us does not guarantee your place.
+After we have reviewed all the applications, we will contact everyone who has applied.
+If you are unsuccessful, we will try and find other opportunities for you to get involved in a running fundraiser for SARSAS, or prioritise your application for 2027.

 If you have any questions about the application process or how we will choose the runners, email our fundraising team on fundraising@sarsas.org.uk